Northern Ireland Electricity

 Northern Ireland Electricity Networks Limited (NIE Networks) is the electricity asset owner of the transmission and distribution infrastructure in Northern Ireland, established in 1993 when the business was privatised.
 NIE Networks does not generate or supply electricity.
 Since 2010 it has been a subsidiary of ESB Group.

 NIE Networks has three transmission interconnectors with the transmission grid in the Republic of Ireland.
-The main interconnector was built in 1970 between Tandragee and Louth but The Troubles saw the interconnector destroyed in 1975 and left in that state for twenty years until repair.
+The main interconnector was built in 1970 between Tandragee and County Louth but The Troubles saw the interconnector destroyed in 1975 and left in that state for twenty years until repair.

-NIE Networks should not be confused with Power NI, its own former supply business, which was not part of the sale to the ESB and remains owned by Viridian.
+NIE Networks should not be confused with Power NI, its own former supply business, which was not part of the sale to the ESB and remains owned by Energia.
 NIE Energy changed its name to Power NI on 25 July 2011, as ESB retained the NIE name in Northern Ireland.

 History

 Background

-Electricity supplies in Northern Ireland started in the early 1890s with the establishment of electricity undertakings by the Belfast and Londonderry City Corporations.
-The co-ordination of supplies took place in 1931 with the foundation of the Electricity Board for Northern Ireland.
+Electricity supplies in Ulster started in the early 1890s with the establishment of electricity undertakings by both Belfast Corporation and Londonderry Corporation.
+The co-ordination of supplies within the new Northern Ireland took place in 1931 with the foundation of the Electricity Board for Northern Ireland.
 The ownership of the all public power stations in Northern Ireland was vested in the Electricity Board in 1949.